 - Ensure that your furnace isn’t emitting carbon monoxide

 - Inspect for any other weird things that may compromise your safety

-- Tune-up your system so that you know your equipment is working at its top efficiency, helping provide peace-of-mind that you’re in a good spot to potentially save money this winter
+- Tune-up your system so that you know your equipment is working at its peak efficiency, helping provide peace-of-mind that you’re in a great spot to potentially save money this winter

 It’s important to keep in mind that many furnace manufacturers may require annual furnace service to keep your system under their warranty.
 That’s where the team at Service Experts Heating & Air Conditioning can help.
 We’re here to help you have not only a comfortable home, but more importantly, a safe one.
 Give us a call at 866-397-3787 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the winter months.